nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 As you can see, we listed one file path per line, and they are absolute paths.

 !!! note
-Here the files are just on our local filesystem, but we could also point to files in cloud storage.
+The files we are using here are just on your Gitpod's local filesystem, but we could also point to files in cloud storage.

 ### 4.2.
 Update the parameter default